simoneruffini/i-2DDCT/README.md

-# Intermittent Multidimensional Discrete Cosine Transform
+# Intermittent Two-Dimensional Discrete Cosine Transform

-This core implements a multidimensional discrete cosine transform accelerator with effective response to a transient based envirronment.
+This core implements a two-dimensional discrete cosine transform accelerator with effective response to a transient based envirronment.

 ## Description